rundeck/docs/docs/api/index.md

 * `node`: Node name
 * `stepctx`: The step context such as `1` or `1/2/3`
 * `metadata`: Map of extra metadata for the entry (API v43+)

-**Note for API version 5:**

-For API requests using version `5` only, the XML `entry` will have the log message as the text value.
-Otherwise the log entry value will be within the `log` attribute.

 ##### Log Entries in Compacted Form (API v21+)